orson1282/arubabank_api/README.md

 Every time you run this script you'll need to generate a new password with the ***New** Aruba Bank Mobile App.

-    # login and retrieve first 50 transactions of default portfolio and dump it into a csv file
-    python3 -m arubabank -u jcroes -p 123456 -o csv

-    # login and retrieve first 50 transactions of default portfolio and dump it into a json file
-    python3 -m arubabank -u bwerleman -p 321654 -o json

-    # login and retrieve first 50 transactions of bank account 9876540190 and dump it into a csv file
+    # retreive all transactions between May 1 and May 31 from bank account number 9876540190
+    # from the default portfolio

-    python3 -m arubabank -u eodor -p 124578 -o csv -b 9876540190
+    python3 -m arubabank -u jcroes -p 123456 -o csv -b 9876540190 -f 2021-05-01 -t 2021-05-31

+The module with command line arguments is just to show how the api functions, ideally you would just import the module into your own application using:

+    from arubabank import ArubaBankAPI

 --more examples coming soon--